BabylonJS/OldDocumentationSite/content/exporters/3DSMax/3DSMax.md

 The scene properties allow you to do these things:
 * Set the scene gravity
 * __Export quaternions for all nodes instead of Euler angles__.
 It’s important to notice this last option is selected by default.
 If this option is selected, an exported model rotation won’t be updated by setting its `rotation` parameter.
 Instead, you will have to use the `rotationQuaternion` parameter.
+* Create a default skybox from the environment texture when scene is being loaded.
+An environmnent texture must be setup to enable this feature.
+* Set the blur effect intensity applied to the skybox texture.
+By default it is slightly blurred.
+Setting value to 0 disables the blur effect.

 You surely noticed the submenu Babylon Actions Builder.
 This tool allows you to visually design your actions.
 [More info here](https://medium.com/babylon-js/actions-builder-b05e72aa541a)